-Applicability and Native Species Requirements:
+Applicability and Native Species Requirements

-These guidelines apply to all BWSR programs that have vegetation restoration components, as well as other state programs that have adopted the guidelines.
+Requirements: These guidelines apply to all BWSR programs that have vegetation restoration components, as well as other state programs that have adopted the guidelines.
 These guidelines replace BWSR's Invasive Non-Native Species Policy (Sept.
 8, 2004).
 Environmentally suitable native annual, biennial and perennial plant species (following the source selection criteria included in the Guidelines) are required for projects to meet legislative requirements and provide multiple landscape benefits.
+See pages 9 and 10 for the seed and plant source sequence that must be followed for all BWSR-funded projects.

-For BWSR funded projects, non-native species may be approved by BWSR's Vegetation Specialist/Ecologist, Board Conservationists, RIM Technical Staff, Wetland Specialists, or Clean Water Specialists in cases where the species will provide increased ecological function, and not pose a risk to natural plant communities (an example would be urban stormwater plantings such as green roofs and tree trenches).
-Also, for BWSR funded projects, local conservation professionals can make decisions about the use of non-native temporary covers/cover crops for soil health and soil stabilization, as well as for grass waterways, and projects to meet Minnesota's Buffer Law (buffers strips and alternative practices when applicable program requirements allow) that will be hayed, grazed, and/or exposed to pesticides (see buffer width requirements and other details on page 37 of these guidelines).
+Flexibility: For BWSR funded projects, non-native species may be approved by BWSR's Vegetation Specialist/Ecologist, Board Conservationists, RIM Technical Staff, Wetland Specialists, or Clean Water Specialists in cases where the species will provide increased ecological function, and not pose a risk to natural plant communities (an example would be urban stormwater plantings such as green roofs and tree trenches).

+For BWSR funded projects, local conservation professionals can also make decisions about the use of non-native temporary covers/cover crops for soil health and soil stabilization, as well as for grass waterways, and projects to meet Minnesota's Buffer Law (riparian buffers and alternative practices when applicable program requirements allow) that will be hayed, grazed, and/or exposed to pesticides.
 BWSR should be consulted for project-specific guidance, as needed.